OCA/sale-workflow/duplication_sale_order/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module provide a wizard to duplicate a given Sale order.
+This module provides a wizard that facilitates the duplication of sales with a certain recurrence.

-User define:

-* a begin date
-* a frequency (week, monthly)
-* the duplication duration.

-And it creates draft quotations.
+User defines a begin date and recurrence (week, monthly) and the wizard creates draft quotations with the dates selected in the wizard

-This wizard is useful for users who regularly sell the same products, such as bakers who receive the same orders from shops every week.
+It's useful for users who regularly sell the same products to the same customer, such as bakers who receive the same orders from shops every week.

 **Table of contents**